-Project work-in-progress is valued at lower of cost and net realisable value which has been written off during the year. (refer note no. 1.01 and 13).
+Project work-in-progress is valued at lower of cost and net realisable value (refer note no. 18)

 2.06 Financial instruments

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.